About Tej Kohli

-Tej Kohli formed the Kohli Ventures investment vehicle in 2010 to provide an efficient vehicle for the investment of the array of regular incoming liquidity arising from earn out provisions attached to the sale of his companies.
-The Kohli Ventures investment criteria are unique, because Tej prefers to be the sole investor into a venture, working directly alongside a venture’s founders and continuing to fund all future funding requirements until an eventual exit.
+Tej Kohli formed the Kohli Ventures investment vehicle in 2010 to provide an efficient vehicle for the investment of the array of regular incoming liquidity arising from earn-out provisions attached to the sale of his companies.
+The Kohli Ventures investment criteria are unique because Tej prefers to be the sole investor in a venture, working directly alongside a venture’s founders and continuing to fund all future funding requirements until an eventual exit.

 Tej Kohli seeks to make impact investments that can have a humanitarian as well as a commercial impact.
 Social impact is a key element of the investment calculus that is used by Kohli Ventures to assess new opportunities.
 In 2015 Tej Kohli backed a renewable energy company in South East Asia that provided off-grid solar products to bring clean and renewable devolved power generation to thousands of poor homes in rural India and Africa; exiting in 2017.

 Tej Kohli is also the lead backer of Detraxi, a US-based biotechnology company that has developed a proprietary solution that could solve some major global health challenges.
-The company is working with some of the world’s most talented scientists across fluid replacement, diagnostics, transplantation and regenerative medicine.
-The Detraxi technology has completed pre-clinical trials at John’s Hopkins University and has already been licenced into China.
+The company is working with some of the world’s most talented scientists across fluid replacement, diagnostics, transplantation, and regenerative medicine.
+The Detraxi technology has completed pre-clinical trials at John’s Hopkins University and has already been licensed in China.

-In 2014 Kohli Ventures fully acquired dynacart, a universal payment processing company which as since become a major international marketplace and e-commerce platform provider.
-In 2010 Kohli Ventures backed an M&A roll up of plastic surgery clinics in the USA, exiting in 2015.
+In 2014 Kohli Ventures fully acquired Dynacart, a universal payment processing company that has since become a major international marketplace and e-commerce platform, provider.
+In 2010 Kohli Ventures backed an M&A roll-up of plastic surgery clinics in the USA, exiting in 2015.
 And in 2015 Kohli Ventures led the buyout and turnaround of a B2B SaaS platform technology provider that still employs over 300 of the world’s best software developers across eight countries.

 Many of the individuals that Tej Kohli has mentored and invested in since 2006 have gone on to build their own successful global businesses.
 Tej is extremely proud of his mentorship of these entrepreneurs and today he continues to back innovative founders.
 However, the current preoccupation of Tej Kohli is in finding technological and scientific solutions to major global challenges.